-Rules For Whale Shark Tours Cancun
+Rules For A Successful Whale Shark Tour in Mexico

-“With such a sharp increase in tourists coming to visit the whale sharks, it is very important that people are aware of the rules for visiting them.
-They’re important not only to protect the whale sharks, but also to keep tourists safe!” – Judith Morales of WWF’s Mesoamerican Reef Program.
+With such a sharp increase in tourists coming to visit the whale sharks, it is essential that people are aware of the rules for visiting them.
+They’re important not only to protect the whale sharks but also to keep tourists safe!”Judith Morales of WWF’s Mesoamerican Reef Program.

 - Do not use any tanning lotion or oils before swimming with whale sharks.
 Try to find coral reef safe sunscreen that will not be harmful to fish and coral and are biodegradable & oxybenzone free!

 - Remember – Only two snorkelers in the water with a whale shark at any one time, plus a certified guide.
-Always follow the directions of your guide
+Always follow the directions of your guide.

-- Enter the water slowly and do not jump as you can hurt yourself or cause undue stress to the animals.
+- Enter the water slowly, and do not jump as you can hurt yourself or cause undue stress to the animals.

 - Keep a distance of 13 feet or 4 meters from the whale shark at all times.
 They are big, so no need to get any closer!

-- If the viewing is in a reef – Do no stand up and take care to not kick, touch or disrupt corals in any way.
+- If the viewing is in a reef – Do no stand-up and take care to not kick, touch, or disrupt corals in any way.